 As a member of the College/District community, a student may approach you regarding being the recipient of unwelcomed sexual contact, or having knowledge regarding another student in this situation.
 It is important to provide support to a survivor of sexual assault and to also refer this person to professional resources (see above).
 These steps are designed to help you best support and inform someone of the resources available to assist with the person’s physical and emotional needs.

 - Recognize it can be an enormous step for someone to talk with another person about sexual assault and this person has placed trust in you by revealing the experience.
-However, it is important to inform the student you are mandated to report any information the student reports to you.
+However, it is important to inform the student that as a responsible employee, you are mandated to report any information the student reports to you.
 The following statement is suggested to have available to inform the student:

 - Given the trust the student has placed in you, please respect the student’s privacy.
-Do not share the student’s experience with others except for the Office of the Vice President, Student Life and Administrative Services or Campus Safety.
+Do not share the student’s experience with others except for the Title IX Coordinator or Campus Safety.